Test-writing playbook¶

 is a term used to describe multiple read operations on the same row).

-It can also issue refresh commands to the DRAM module.
+RowListPayloadGenerator can also issue refresh commands to the DRAM module.

 row_mapping

-- this is the Row mapping usedrow_generator
+- the row mapping usedrow_generator

 - parameters for the row generatorverbose